OpenShot/openshot-qt/doc/preferences.rst

 .. image:: images/preferences-6-performance.png

 Please keep in mind that hardware accelleration is experimental at the moment.
-For more information take a look at our `Github<https://github.com/OpenShot/libopenshot/blob/develop/doc/HW-ACCEL.md>`_ It may be best to test each modification directly after changing so you remember what was changed if you experience issues.
+For more information take a look at our `Github <https://github.com/OpenShot/libopenshot/blob/develop/doc/HW-ACCEL.md>`_ It may be best to test each modification directly after changing so you remember what was changed if you experience issues.

 ..
-TODO:: Performance settings
+TODO Performance settings
   Process Video Frame Rates in Parallel
   OMP Threads = Open Multi-Processing? https://en.wikipedia.org/wiki/OpenMP
   FFmpeg Threads